rusk2ua/ham-mcp/README.md

 Point your AI at an S3 bucket or Google Drive folder full of ADIF logs, Cabrillo contest files, and PDFs — then ask it questions in plain English.

+Note: This project is experimental.
+I encourage you to fork it and develop additional functionality.

 ---

 ## What It Does